remykarem/remykarem.github.io/books/crypto-book/src/pem.md

 # PEM

+Common filenames: `.pem`, `.key`

-PEM (Privacy-Enhanced Mail) format is text-file base64.
+The PEM (Privacy-Enhanced Mail) encoding is a text with

-Common filenames: `.pem`

-PEM is just a Base64-encoded DER with header and footer and wrapped to 64 characters per line.
+1. Base64-encoded DER wrapped to 64 characters per line,
+2. a header, and
+3. a footer.

+Some formats it can hold:
+* PKCS #1
+* PKCS #8
+* ECPrivateKey

 Examples: